What Do I Do Now?

 Return to Top

-Local support: The hospital where your child is being treated may have a support group for parents of children with histiocytic disorders, rare diseases in general, or even cancer.
-Establishing face-to-face relationships with parents going through similar experiences can be helpful.
+Local support: The hospital where you are being treated may have a support group patients with histiocytic disorders, rare diseases in general, or even cancer.
+Establishing face-to-face relationships with patients going through similar experiences can be helpful.

 The Association sponsors self-help support group meetings called “Circle of Friends,” which are held in various locations around the U.S. and hosted by Association volunteers.
 They are a good opportunity to meet other families and patients, receive and give emotional support, and share practical coping skills while also providing a time to relax, knowing you are with people who understand.